 This special component of the cannabis plant was first discovered in 1964 by pioneering Israeli academic researcher Raphael Mechoulam, who identified it as a terpene.
 It wasn’t until 2008 that a study by a group of German scientists observed the rare behavior and characteristics that indicated that BCP can also be labeled a cannabinoid.

 Perhaps due in part to its unique dual-role as a terpene and a cannabinoid, BCP exhibits a wider range of medicinal benefits than most of its peer molecules.

 It has proven to be an effective pain killer, especially when paired with other analgesic cannabinoids and terpenes (most notably THC).

 A combination of anecdotal evidence and research has indicated that BCP’s health benefits include analgesia and a reduction in systemic inflammation.
-BCP has also been shown to be helpful in the treatment of anxiety and depression (conditions affecting hundreds of millions of North Americans).
+BCP has also been shown to be helpful in the treatment of stress and depression (conditions affecting hundreds of millions of North Americans).

 This quirky terpene may also play a role in helping patients recovering from addiction to alcohol.
 In sufficient doses, BCP can also induce sleep, of obvious value to insomniacs.
 In addition, it has been found to act as an antifungal and antimicrobial.

 Technically a bicyclic sesquiterpene, BCP binds with the CB2 receptors of the ECS.
 This has several beneficial effects, one of which is to increase production and availability of the internally produced endocannabinoid anandamide.
 Anandamide is a beneficial cannabinoid that plays a critical role in the management of anxiety, appetite, depression, sleep, and pain and is sometimes referred to as the “bliss molecule.”
 An accurate mnemonic trick is to consider anandamide the human body’s version of the cannabis plant’s THC molecule.